ddhruvgupta/MapReduceSamples/readme.md

+#Introduction#
 This repository consists of a series of practice exercises for Map Reduce.
 They are done using python taking advantage of hadoop streaming.

+### Setup ##

+Centos OS with Cloudera Hadoop distribution.
+The VM can be obtained from: http://content.udacity-data.com/courses/ud617/Cloudera-Udacity-Training-VM-4.1.1.c.zip

 The following command alias is added to the bashrc file:
 - open bashrc: gedit ~/.bashrc